 The content of the box includes the KeepKey hardware wallet, a USB cable to connect the KeepKey wallet to your computer, a card to write your recovery sentence on and a nice leather case to keep that card in.

 It may sound stupid but KeepKey’s sleek design and cool digital animation makes the experience of using it feel much better than other hardware wallets.
-The device itself also feels much more durable.
+The device itself also feels much more durable than the competition.

-Even though you won’t be able to walk around comfortably with it in your pocket, like you would with TREZOR or Ledger, you still need to remember that this is a hardware wallet which is used to store large amounts of Bitcoin – so why would you want to walk around with it in the first place?
+Even though you won’t be able to walk around with it in your pocket unnoticeably, like you would with a TREZOR or Ledger, you still need to remember that this is a hardware wallet which is used to store large amounts of Bitcoin – so why would you want to walk around with it in the first place?

-The device uses the same 2nd screen protection that TREZOR uses which makes it more secure to keystroke spying.
+The device uses the same 2nd screen protection that TREZOR and Ledger use which makes it more secure to keystroke spying.

 Falling a little short of its competitors, KeepKey supports 40 different digital assets.
 The main supported coins are:

-For reference, TREZOR and Ledger support over 700 coins.
+For reference, TREZOR and Ledger support over 1000 assets each.
 For the complete list of Keepkey supported coins click here.